top of page

 Lk.
 12:51-53 ESV Do you think that I have come to give peace on earth?
 No, I tell you, but rather division.
 (52) For from now on in one house there will be five divided, three against two and two against three.
 (53) They will be divided, father against son and son against father, mother against daughter and daughter against mother, mother-in-law against her daughter-in-law and daughter-in-law against mother-in-law.”

-One of Christ’s roles is to cause a separation between us and our (spiritual) fathers, i.e., leaders of organisations and the organisation itself, including its ministry.
-This then expands to include an incorporated Church as a whole, again symbolised by a woman or a daughter.
-Jesus separates us from our spiritual mother, namely, the harlot religious organisation or one of her many daughters that we were either born into or joined.
+One of Christ’s roles is to separate us from our (spiritual) fathers, i.e., leaders of organisations, and the organisation itself, including its ministry.
+This separation then expands to include an incorporated Church as a whole, again symbolised by a woman or a daughter.
+Jesus separates us from our spiritual mother, namely, the harlot religious organisation or one of her many daughters that we were either born into or joined (cf. Rev. 17:3).

 God is spirit, and those who worship Him MUST worship in spirit and “in truth”.
 Christ is making it plain that the true worshippers will be outside the bounds of religious organisations because they, i.e., organisations, “are of this world” and “from this world”.
 They are purely the construct of man, established on a Babylonian-Egyptian hierarchical system, electing one of their own, in place of Christ, to be head of his Church on Earth.
 God does not ordain these structures, nor do they play any part in His plan of salvation.
 See the study paper, 'The Tower of Babel-Its Spiritual Meaning'.